Anandprabhu530/extracto/README.md

 - Deployed on Google Cloud Run for a fully serverless solution that scales automatically based on incoming requests.
 - Supports seamless horizontal scaling, making it suitable for high-volume traffic.

-## Continuous Integration and Delivery (CI/CD) with GitHub Actions:

-- GitHub Actions automates the build and deployment process for the backend.
-- Every change to the backend code triggers an automated pipeline, ensuring fast and reliable deployments.

-## Source Control with GitHub:

-- The project uses GitHub for version control, allowing for efficient collaboration and management of the codebase.
-- Features branch management, pull requests, and code reviews to maintain quality throughout the development process.

 ## How It Works